A Great Way to Avoid Opioids

 Benefits of Massage for Low Back Pain

 According to studies, eighty percent of adults will experience low back pain at some point during their lifetime.
 It is also the foremost reason that people seek out medical attention in the U.S. The typical treatment approaches include pain pills, surgery, and spinal injections.
 These options all come with their own set of problems.
 Injections can cause headaches, nausea, and can wear off in a matter of hours.
 Painkillers have a high risk of addiction and overdose.
-According to the Center for Disease Control, forty people a day die from prescription pain pill overdose.
+According to the Center for Disease Control, forty people a day die from a prescription pain pill overdose.
 Then there is surgery, with the understanding that every person and their pain is different, many people claim their surgery caused more pain in the long run, or that it did not do anything to help the initial pain.

 Massage has been introduced as a viable substitute for traditional medical approaches for low back pain.
 Many healthcare providers are beginning to recognize massage as a legitimate form of treatment for low back pain.
 In fact, studies show about fifty-four percent of healthcare providers suggest that their patients seek out a massage therapist in addition to other treatment for their pain.